Ghost-Drive/ghost-node/README.md

 If your system is resource-constrained, we recommend initializing your daemon with `ipfs init --profile=lowpower`.
 For this, you'll need to replace the line 7 of `setup.sh` with the command above.

+#### Recommended system specifications

+• CPU
+    12 cores / 24 threads, or more, 2.8GHz, or faster
+    AVX2 instruction support (to use official release binaries, self-compile otherwise) Support for AVX512f and/or SHA-NI instructions is helpful The AMD Zen3 series is popular with the validator community

+• RAM
+    128GB, or more

+• Motherboard with 256GB capacity suggested

+• Disk
+    PCIe Gen4 NVME SSD
+    Accounts: 500GB, or larger.
+High TBW (Total Bytes Written)
+    Ledger: 64TB or larger.
+High TBW suggested

+• OS: (Optional) 10GB, or larger.
+SATA OK
+    The OS may be installed on the ledger disk, though testing has shown better performance with the ledger on its own disk Accounts and ledger can be stored on the same disk, however due to high IOPS, this is not recommended The Samsung 970 and 980 Pro series SSDs are popular with the validator community

+• GPUs
+    Not strictly necessary at this time
+    Motherboard and power supply speed to add one or more high-end GPUs in the future suggested

 ### Docker

 The precompiled docker image is available for download at https://hub.docker.com/r/ghost/ghost-ipfs-node